 Both the City of Gold Coast and the Brisbane City Council have introduced free off-peak bus travel for concession card holders.
-While only in its infancy in Brisbane, the City of Gold Coast has extended this concession based on its ongoing success.
-Since free travel began on 1 September 2013, more than two million trips have been made on TransLink buses by Gold Coast seniors3.
+The City of Gold Coast has extended this concession based on its ongoing success.
+Since free travel began on 1 September 2013, more than two million trips have been made on TransLink buses by Gold Coast seniors[1][1].
 Most users reported they were using public transport for the first time and/or were using public transport more.
-Extension of this scheme throughout Queensland under the financial and strategic guidance of the Queensland Government is highly recommended.
+National Seniors commends the city of Brisbane and the Gold Coast for these initiatives but believes this can be improved.